 A first course in differential equations and their applications.
-Topics include solving first order linear differential equations, separable and exact equations, second order differential equations, initial value problems, annihilators, series solutions to differential equations, Legendre polynomials, Bessel functions, Laplace transforms, and an introduction to partial differential equations and Fourier series.
+Topics include solving first order linear differential equations, separable and exact equations, second order differential equations, initial value problems, annihilators, series solutions to differential equations, Legendre polynomials, Bessel functions, Laplace transforms, and an introduction to partial differential equations.
 Physical examples and numerical techniques will be emphasized throughout the course.
-Prerequisite: MATH 237.
+Prerequisite: MATH 130 or approval of the mathematics department chairperson.
 Offered spring semesters.